binpash/try/TUTORIAL.md

 echo "$SEMISOLATE"
 ```

-With `-N`, `try` keeps the effect group instead of committing it, so you should get back a semisolate directory path and no `named.txt` should appear in your working tree yet.
+With `-N`, `try` keeps the effect group instead of committing it, so you should get back a semisolate directory path that contains all of the uncommitted effects; no `named.txt` should appear in your working tree yet.

 Ignore specific paths `-i`: